 Social Security Number (SSN) or an Individual Tax Identification Number (ITIN)

 Other factors such as your income, debts, housing payments, and your general ability to afford credit card payments will also be taken into consideration when evaluating an application.

 If you want the best Wells Fargo credit card approval odds, make sure to pay your bills on time and try to keep your credit utilization around 30%.
-And bear in mind that an application will trigger a hard inquiry which may temporarily cause a dip in your credit score.
-So make sure you know where you stand before applying.
+And keep in mind that an application will trigger a hard inquiry which may temporarily cause a dip in your credit score.
+So, make sure you know where you stand before applying.
 You can check your credit score for free, right here on WalletHub.

 Having one of these credit cards may increase your chances of landing a Wells Fargo credit card in the future, if you use it responsibly.
 That means paying your bill on time every month and keeping your credit utilization below 30% of your credit limit.